Political Corruption

 Time clears the stage of each and any mortal shred that thinks itself so potent to its day,

-After which, (with precious, golden exceptions once or twice in a century,) all that relates to sir potency is flung to moulder in a burial-vault, and no one bothers himself the least bit about it afterward.
+After which, (with precious, golden exceptions once or twice in a century,) all that relates to sir potency is flung to moulder in a burial-vault,

-principle, uttered by any well-known personage—and how deeply they love the man that promulges such principles with candor and power.
+Yet how little you senatorial and executive dignitaries know of us, after all.
+How little you realize that the souls of the people ever leap and swell to anything like a great liberal thought or principle, uttered by any well-known personage—and how deeply they love the man that promulges such principles with candor and power.
 It is wonderful, in your keen search and rivalry for popular favor, that hardly anyone discovers this direct and palpable road there.